 Navigate to Refile under Settings to see the list of libraries available for refile configuration .
-If the refile configurations are set for a library, the details are displayed in each column.
-Otherwise, you see (--) symbol which means the refile is not configured for that particular library.
+If refile configurations are set for a library, the details are displayed in each column.
+Otherwise, a (--) symbol is displayed, which means refile has not been configured for that particular library.

 Select a library from the list that you wish to configure.
 A page to configure refile settings appears.